eberkund/resume/resume.md

 	November 2017 -- Present

 	- Advised the business on technical matters and the direction of future development
-	- Designed system architecure for next generation photogrammetry product
+	- Designed system architecture for next generation photogrammetry product
 	- Wrote cross platform client-server software using Rust and Golang

 *	**Software Development Lead, NeuronicWorks**